 - Repeat as new episodes publish — the cycle runs continuously, compounding your authority over time.

 Podchaser is one node in this system, but it’s an important one — both because it’s a discovery platform for podcast listeners and because it’s a credibility signal for anyone researching you.
 Getting your profile complete and your credits confirmed means every future appearance you make automatically feeds into a profile that’s growing in authority.
+For the complete multi-platform consolidation process, see our guide on how to inventory every podcast you’ve been on, and for the Listen Notes side of the discovery process, see how we use Listen Notes.

 The Bigger Point: Authority Lives in the Details